salesforce-marketingcloud/sdk-flutter-plugin/README.md

 ## URL Handling

-The SDK doesn’t automatically present URLs from these sources.

-- CloudPage URLs from push notifications.
-- OpenDirect URLs from push notifications.
-- Action URLs from in-app messages.

 To handle URLs from push notifications, please follow iOS step by step guide for [Swift](./iOS_swift.md) or [Objective-C](./iOS_objc.md) and [Android step by step guide](./Android.md).

 Please also see additional documentation on URL Handling for [Android](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-Android/sdk-implementation/url-handling.html) and [iOS](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/sdk-implementation/implementation-urlhandling.html).